 The college celebrated its Centennial with a year of activities honoring alumni and recognizing the successes and accomplishments of the first one hundred years.
 The school continued to build its reputation on an outstanding academic offering, and Snow became the first two-year school in the state to offer an Honors Program.
 The school was also recognized for its theatre productions, forensic awards, music contributions, outstanding journalism, noteworthy programs in English as a Second Language, and athletic accomplishments—including the 1985 National Championship football team.

 Through the years, the growth of Snow College has accelerated and new facilities have been built to keep up with increasing enrollment.
-The school expanded to the west of Ephraim with plans for a Career Center, and south to Richfield as the former Sevier Valley Applied Technology Center became a branch campus and the Applied Technology Division of Snow College.
+The school expanded to the west of Ephraim with plans for a Career Center, and to the south as the former Sevier Valley Applied Technology Center in Richfield became a branch campus and the Applied Technology Division of Snow College.
 The George S. and Delores Doré Eccles Center was built to house the newly created Fine Arts Division, and the Karen H. Huntsman Library was constructed along with a 400-bed student housing complex.
 In 2018 the Graham Science Building was completed and capital improvements on both the Ephraim and Richfield campuses are currently underway.
 In 2022 the college expanded to the north as a learning center was established in Nephi.

 Utah is changing, and the needs of our growing population are changing as well.
 Snow College is well positioned to meet the challenges of this growth and provide opportunities to students seeking a higher education.